SeisComP3/seiscomp3/doc/base/glossary.rst

       This equation is valid for local (< 2000 km) and shallow (< 80 km) earthquakes.
 For deeper earthquakes additional correction functions have to be applied (Katsumata, 1996).

-      The amplitude unit in SeisComP3 is **micrometer** (um).
+      * Amplitude unit in SeisComP3 is **micrometer** (um)
+      * Time window: 150 s
+      * Epicentral distance range: 0 - 20°
+      * Depth range: 0 - 80 km

    magnitude, moment (Mw)
       The moment magnitude is a magnitude scale related to the seismic moment M\ :sub:`0` and thus to the released seismic energy.
-      To obtain the Mw the seismic moment is first determined, e.g. by a moment tensor inversion.
+      To obtain Mw the seismic moment is first determined, e.g. by a moment tensor inversion.
-      Then the Mw is gained by the following relationship between seismic moment and the moment magnitude (units in cgs):
+      Then the Mw is gained by the following standard relationship between seismic moment and the moment magnitude (M\ :sub:`0` in cgs units of dyn*cm):

       .. math::